-mask

 2. Findings classification – there are different ways of classifying uncovered assets and the degree of severity of the exposure they generate.
 Cymulate’s ASM uses the following classification categories:• Network-level – Firewall policies and “network level” protocols findings

-3. • Server level – Everything which can be considered infrastructure.
+3. Server level – Everything which can be considered infrastructure.

-4. • Operating System, built-in administrative capabilities, HTTP servers such as IIS and Apache
+4. Operating System, built-in administrative capabilities, HTTP servers such as IIS and Apache

-5. • Service level – Services that are installed on top of the “infrastructure” |
+5. Service level – Services that are installed on top of the “infrastructure” |

-6. • Application-level – Web application and other custom applications scanners
+6. Application level – Web application and other custom applications scanners

-7. • Data level – Privacy related and sensitive information disclosure findings
+7. Data level – Privacy related and sensitive information disclosure findings

-8. • Policy level (Insights) – Missing security controls rather than misconfiguration
+8. Policy level (Insights) – Missing security controls rather than misconfiguration

 9. Report generation – Once the uncovered assets have been classified, tan ASM tool generates a report listing all uncovered assets, categorized and correlated with the type of risk they generate.

-As you can see, Cymulate’s ASM main dashboard provides a wealth of information at a glance, ranging from the overall security score (the higher the score, the higher the risk), the number of assets uncovered, the number of findings, where findings indicate a potential risk, the assets listed by types, and the findings repartition per category, severity, or status (new, or previously listed).
-Additionally, Cymulate’s ASM tools use threat intelligence feeds to generate security ratings and risk scoring for an organization’s overall security posture.
-With the increasing use of cloud services, it is crucial for organizations to have strong cloud security measures in place, and Cymulate’s ASM dashboard offers a comprehensive view of an organization’s cloud security.
+Cymulate’s ASM main dashboard provides a wealth of information at a glance, ranging from the overall security score (the higher the score, the higher the risk), the number of assets uncovered, the number of findings, where findings indicate a potential risk, the assets listed by types, and the findings repartition per category, severity, or status (new, or previously listed).

-The information displayed combines purely informational data, such as the number or type of assets with risk data, such as all information related to findings
+The information displayed combines purely informational data, such as the number or type of assets with risk data, such as all information related to findings Each asset or finding can be examined more in-depth in the asset of finding respecting tab.
+Unique to the Cymulate ASM dashboard, you can also visualize the discovery path, both globally or granularly.

 In the realm of cybersecurity, attack surface management (ASM) is a critical aspect that organizations must prioritize.
 To effectively manage their security posture, companies often rely on tools like Cymulate’s ASM tools, which provide valuable insights into an organization’s overall security standing.

 These ASM tools leverage threat intelligence feeds to generate security ratings and risk scores, enabling businesses to assess the potential vulnerabilities within their systems.
-By combining informational data, such as the number and type of assets, with risk data related to findings, organizations gain a comprehensive understanding of their attack surface, including both open source and proprietary assets.
+By combining informational data, such as the number and type of assets, with risk data related to findings, organizations gain a comprehensive understanding of their attack surface, including both open-source and proprietary assets.
 This includes viewing ASM results per findings to identify and address possible attack vectors and reduce the risk of data breaches.

 Related Resources

-READ MORE arrow icon
+Download arrow icon

-Live Demo on Attack Surface Management
+Cymulate Attack Surface Management

-WATCH NOW arrow icon
+Download arrow icon

-WATCH NOW arrow icon
+Read More arrow icon